ess-dg/python_codes_for_DREAM/README.md

   ```
   You can comment out the tables not needed for your studies before running the above command.

 - To deactivate the virtual environment, simply type `deactivate` in the terminal.
-The prompt should change back to
+The prompt
-  its initial state.
-And if you do not need this environment, you can simply delete the `.venv` folder.0
+  should change back to its initial state.
+And if you do not need this environment, you can simply
+  delete the `.venv` folder.

 see here the result of the calculation: https://github.com/ess-dg/python_codes_for_DREAM/wiki